-The renowned Sake no Hana restaurant in Mayfair serves up modern authentic Japanese dining.
+The renowned Sake no Hana Japanese restaurant in Mayfair serves up modern authentic dishes.
 It oozes style and sophistication with interiors designed by Japanese architect Kengo Kuma.
 This is matched by great customer service and some really impressive food and drinks.

 The Autumn Leaves Menu

 In their words, Sake no Hana celebrates ‘Autumn Leaves’ throughout October and November.
 For thousands of years people in Japan have taken part in momiji-gari, the act of viewing Japanese maple trees in their fiery shades of reds, oranges and golds.
-Paying homage to this ancient custom, Sake no Hana has created an installation of autumn leaves outside the restaurant.
-This is accompanied by an exclusive menu created by Executive Chef Hideki Hiwatashi and a special cocktail flight created in partnership with Belvedere vodka and Ruinart Champagne.
+This is accompanied by an exclusive menu created by Executive Chef Hideki Hiwatashi and a special cocktail flight.
 This menu is priced at £40 per person and £23 for the cocktail flight to share between two.

-The tuna tartare was deliciously fresh and zesty and the tofu stuffed mushrooms were full of flavour and had great heat from the wasabi.
+The tuna tartare was deliciously fresh and zesty and the tofu stuffed mushrooms had great spice.
 We particularly loved the crispy rice balls which were crunchy, sticky and just so tasty.
 This was accompanied by the Shiso 54 cocktail with Belvedere vodka, Midori, lime, shiso, Fever-Tree slim line tonic and Prosecco.
 The cocktail had really subtle flavours and was served in cute little glasses.

 Main Course and Dessert